Telstra, TPG to appeal ACCC knock-back

 “It also delivers better use of the government’s spectrum assets by unlocking unused spectrum that TPG holds in regional Australia but isn’t using.”

-The deal would have seen TPG decommission or transfer up to 169 mobile sites in regional and urban fringe areas to Telstra, with TPG then acquiring mobile network services from Telstra.
+Under the deal, TPG would have decommissioned or transferred up to 169 mobile sites in regional and urban fringe areas to Telstra.
+TPG would then have acquired mobile network services from Telstra.

 TPG’s 4G coverage would have been able to reach a bit more of the population – 98.8 per cent versus 96 per cent – but the ACCC said that benefit wasn’t worth lessening the infrastructure-based competition the deal would entail.